dalyIsaac/Whim/docs/configure/core/styling.md

 | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `type`                 | The type of backdrop to use.                                                                                                                                                 |
 | `always_show_backdrop` | By default, WinUI will disable the backdrop when the window loses focus.
 Whim overrides this setting.
 Set this to false to disable the backdrop when the window loses focus. |

+## XAML Styling

+Loading XAML styles via YAML/JSON is being tracked in [this GitHub issue](https://github.com/dalyIsaac/Whim/issues/1064).
+In the meantime, it is available [via C# scripting](../../script/core/styling.md).